-I know, it sounds like a bit much, but in reality, the fact that I had the address of a Hebrew speaking doctor in Manila saved our vacation (well, at least the first week of it, if you wanna be Petty Katie).
+I know, it sounds like a bit much, but in reality, the fact that I had the address of a Hebrew-speaking doctor in Manila saved our vacation (well, at least the first week of it, if you want to be Petty Katie).

-If we hadn’t paid the good doctor a visit as we did, Ofer would’ve probably ended up in a hospital, connected to an IV drip.
+If we hadn’t paid a visit to the good doctor as we did, Ofer would’ve probably ended up in a hospital connected to an IV drip.

 A tale of a wise Doctor –

-Ever had the pleasure of visiting a backpacker’s clinic to get vaccinated for your upcoming exotic adventure, and while you were in there the doctor kept warning you about things like eating local food that you’re not sure as to how it was made, drinking bottled water only, and generally breathing altogether?
+Ever had the pleasure of visiting a backpacker’s clinic to get vaccinated for your upcoming exotic adventure, and while you were in there, the doctor kept warning you against things like eating local food that you’re not sure as to how it was made, drinking unbottled water, and generally breathing altogether?

-Well, right before my trip I came across one of those, and back then I thought she was exaggerating,
+Well, right before my trip, I came across one of those, and back then, I thought she was over exaggerating.

 Apparently, even the most innocent-looking milkshake from a street vendor can be a potential health hazard.

-A health hazard that completely ruined for me the last week of my trip.
+A health hazard that wholly ruined for me the last week of my trip.

-The water ( ice included) in the Philippines is not safe for drinking, so it is more than recommended that you stick to sealed bottles.
-I know, it’s not as tempting as a mango milkshake, but it might help to prevent complications further down the road.
+The water ( ice included) in the Philippines is not safe to drink, so it is more than recommended that you stick to sealed bottles.
+I know it’s not as tempting as a mango milkshake, but it might help to prevent complications further down the line.

-Apart from the southern island of Mindanao, for which there is a travel warning due to terrorist organizations that reside in the area, the Philippines is considered to be a pretty safe country.
+Apart from the southern island of Mindanao, for which there is a travel warning due to terrorist organizations residing in the area, the Philippines is considered a pretty safe country.

 Still, as with any other trip, it is advised that you use caution and common sense: be careful of pickpockets and tourist scams, avoid dark alleys and keep an eye on your drink when you go on a night out (applies to men as well).

-An important tip we learned as a result of our own bad experience, is to always check the location of the hotel/ Inn/ apartment we plan on staying in.
-Make sure the area you intend to stay in is considered to be safe, and that it’s not a makeshift red lights district, since this is exactly what happened to us.
+An important tip we learned due to our own bad experience is to always check the location of the hotel/ Inn/ apartment we plan on staying in.
+Please make sure the area you intend to stay in is considered safe and that it’s not a makeshift red lights district, as this is exactly what happened to us.

-Unfortunately, the sex industry is very prominent and flourishing in some parts of the Philippines, and it definitely doesn’t skip over the bigger cities: the first hotel we stayed at in Manila was surrounded by strip clubs, “massage” parlors and escort institutions.
+Unfortunately, the sex industry is very prominent and flourishing in some parts of the Philippines, and it doesn’t skip the big cities: the first hotel we stayed at in Manila was surrounded by strip clubs, “massage” parlors, and escort institutions.

-By all means, not a pleasant situation, and I’m pretty sure I wouldn’t have felt safe walking around the neighborhood have I stayed there alone.
+By all means, not a pleasant situation, and I’m pretty sure I wouldn’t have felt safe walking around the neighborhood had I stayed there by myself.

 3. Location, Location, Location!:

 The Philippines attract a hefty amount of tourists every year, especially during the high season (May through January).
-Therefore, if you’re looking for quiet secluded beaches, that look like they were taken out of a postcard, you’re not going to find them among the areas that are already popular with tourists.
+Therefore, if you’re looking for quiet secluded beaches, that look like they were taken out of a postcard, you’re not going to find them amongst the areas already popular with the crowds.

-It’s lovely, but, and it’s a big one, these tours ( and the town itself) are packed with tourists.
+It’s a lovely little gem, but, and it’s a big “but”, these tours (and the town itself) are packed with tourists.

-To find your own little strip of heaven, you’ll have to look for places that haven’t made it yet into the average tourist’s bucket list, or alternatively book yourself a room in a luxury resort with its own private beach.
+To find your own little strip of heaven, you’ll have to look for places that haven’t made it yet into the average tourist’s bucket list or book yourself a room in a luxury resort with its own private beach.

-Obviously, there is nothing wrong with traveling heavily toured locations, as long as you are aware of the fact that they’re exactly that, and manage your expectations accordingly.
+Obviously, there is nothing wrong with traveling to heavily toured locations, as long as you know that they’re precisely that and manage your expectations accordingly.

-Paris, for instance, is one of the most popular cities in the world, and yet I still find it to be magical.
+Paris, for instance, is one of the most popular cities in the world to travel to, and yet I still find it to be magical.